 Skip to content

-The Chief Scientific Officer (CSO) will be a key driver of strategy, trusted resource and leader in the Melanoma Research Foundation’s (MRF) science and grant program.
-They will have a deep understanding of and experience in navigating research systems, structures and landscape that enables them to shape the effective design of philanthropic investments needed to advance melanoma research, registries, prevention and early detection, health equity and wellness.
+The Chief Scientific Officer (CSO) will be a key driver of science/research strategy, trusted resource and leader of the Melanoma Research Foundation’s (MRF) science and peer-reviewed research grant program.
+They will have a deep understanding of navigating research systems and landscape that enables them to shape the effective design of opportunities to advance melanoma research, registries, prevention and early detection, health equity and wellness.

 • MD, Pharm D, or MPH, PhD in the life sciences with prior research experience and a solid understanding of the fields of basic, clinical, and translational research.